 Issuing System Means a system used to sign Certificates or validity status information.
 Legal Entity Means an association, corporation, partnership, proprietorship, trust, government entity, or other entity with legal standing in a country's legal system.
 Private Key Means the key of a key pair that is kept secret by the holder of the key pair, and that is used to create digital signatures and/or to decrypt electronic records or files that were encrypted with the corresponding Public Key.
 Public Key Means the key of a key pair that may be publicly disclosed by the holder of the corresponding Private Key and that is used by a Relying Party to verify digital signatures created with the holder's corresponding Private Key and/or to encrypt messages so that they can be decrypted only with the holder's corresponding Private Key.
 Random Value Means a value specified by Sectigo to the Applicant that exhibits at least 112 bits of entropy.
-Reliable Method of Communication Means a method of communication, such as a postal/courier delivery address, telephone number, or email address, that was verified using a source other than the Applicant Representative.
+Registration Authority Any Legal Entity that is responsible for identification and authentication of subjects of Certificates, but is not a CA, and hence does not sign or issue Certificates.
+An RA MAY assist in the certificate application process or revocation process or both.
+When "RA" is used as an adjective to describe a role or function, it does not necessarily imply a separate body, but can be part of the CA. Reliable Method of Communication Means a method of communication, such as a postal/courier delivery address, telephone number, or email address, that was verified using a source other than the Applicant Representative.
 Relying Party Means an entity that relies upon the information contained within the Certificate.
 Relying Party Agreement means an agreement between Sectigo and a Relying Party that must be read and accepted by a Relying Party prior to validating, relying on or using a Certificate and is available for reference in the Repository.
-Repository Means Sectigo's repository, available at www.sectigo.com/legal.
-Root CA System Means a system used to create a Root Certificate or to generate, store, or sign with the Private Key associated with a Root Certificate.
+Repository Means Sectigo's repository, available at www.sectigo.com/legal .

+Root CA System Means a system used to create a Root Certificate or to KUUL CA System generate, store, or sign with the Private Key associated with a Root Certificate.
 Sectigo Policy Authority Means the entity charged with the maintenance and publication of this CPS.
 Security Support System Means a system used to provide security support functions, such as authentication, network boundary control, audit logging, audit log reduction and analysis, vulnerability scanning, and anti-virus.
 Subscriber Means is an entity that has been issued a Certificate.
 Subscriber Agreement Means an agreement that must be read and accepted by an Applicant before applying for a Certificate.
 The Subscriber Agreement is specific to the digital Certificate product type as presented during the product online order process and is available for reference in the Repository.
 WebTrust for Certification Authorities Means the current program for CAs located at CPA Canada Webtrust Principles and Criteria.
 X.509 Means the ITU-T standard for Certificates and their corresponding authentication framework